ZeroCM/zcm/docs/transports.md

 There are two variants of this interface.
 One variant is for implementing blocking-style transports, and the other is for non-blocking transports.
-In most cases on a linux system, the blocking interface is most convienant, but the non-blocking interface can also be used if desired.
+In most cases on a linux system, the blocking interface is most convenient, but the non-blocking interface can also be used if desired.

 All of the core transport code is contained in `zcm/transport.h` and reading it is highly recommended.